amirdew/CollectionViewPagingLayout/README.md

 ### Using Layout Designer

-There is a macOS app to make it even easier for you to make your own custom layout.
+There is a macOS app to make it even easier for you to build your own custom layout.
 It allows you to tweak many options and see the result in real time.
 - Clone the repository then build and run the mac app.
 - Tweak options and design your layout.
 - Copy the code from the right panel and paste it on Xcode, make sure to choose "ViewController" if you need the full implementation.